Indiana in the American Civil War

 Overview

 Indiana played a significant role in the American Civil War as a Union state, contributing large numbers of troops and resources to the war effort.
-The state’s population generally supported the Union cause, and Indiana’s government acted quickly to mobilize men and supplies following the outbreak of hostilities in 1861.
-Indiana’s regiments served in numerous theaters, including the Western and Eastern fronts, and the state’s railroads and agricultural output supported Union logistics.
+The state’s population generally supported the Union cause, and Indiana’s government acted quickly to mobilize volunteers following the outbreak of hostilities in 1861.
+Indiana’s regiments served in many major campaigns and battles across the Western and Eastern Theaters, and the state’s industries and railroads provided important logistical support to the Union Army.

 Background